presnick/ProgramsInformationPeople/_sources/RESTAPIs/RequestURLs.rst

 All those parts are concatenated together to form the full URL.
 If you substitute LGA for DTW, you will get the current conditions at New York's LaGuardia airport instead.

 Consider another service, the image sharing site flickr.
 People interact with the site using a web browser.
 An API is available to make it easier for application programs to fetch data from the site and post data to the site.
-That allows third parties to make applications that integrate elements of flick.
+That allows third parties to make applications that integrate elements of flickr.
 Flickr provides the API as a way to increase the value of its service, and thus attract more customers.
 You can explore the `official documentation about the site <https://www.flickr.com/services/api/>`_.

 Here we will explore some aspects of one endpoint that flickr provides for searching for photos matching certain criteria.
 Check out the `full documentation <https://www.flickr.com/services/api/flickr.photos.search.html>`_ for details.